Stocks slip on Europe fears, Spain yields jump

 Traders and investors active in the market realize that despite reduced risks, the ECB's bond-buying program does not resolve all the problems in the euro zone, analysts said.

-A fresh batch of weak data and gloomy corporate reports from across the globe weighed on sectors most sensitive to the economic cycle, like autos and basic resources.
+A fresh batch of weak data and gloomy corporate reports from across the globe weighed on sectors most sensitive to the economic cycle, like autos .SXAP and basic resources .SXPP.

 In the United States, the view of the economy deteriorated sharply in the third quarter and is now as bleak as it was in the immediate aftermath of the last recession, according to a survey of chief executives released by the Business Roundtable.